 My friends, who had been long time members, were wondering whether they should permanently leave the WCG (since D. James Kennedy and others were telling us to "go back").
 When they spoke to Sharon, and she relayed how JWT wouldn't denounce HWA, they decided that they were making the right decision in leaving.
 When he and his wife were telling everyone "Goodbye" at church, I asked him why he was leaving.
 That's when he took me aside and told me about all kinds of things that went on that I was never aware of.
 He had been in 26 years, so I knew he knew so much more than I did.
 He told me of all the exploitation that had occurred during their tenure with the WCG (like HWA asking people to take a second mortgage on their homes and send in the money for "God's House").
 They pointed out to me that the WCG wasn't coming clean because JWT wouldn't admit the truth about HWA, and that he did not have the charisma and the hold over members that HWA had, so they rode on the coattails of his name for as long as they could.
 This was pretty eye-opening to me.
 That's when I realized the lies and deception would continue (and they have even to this day).
 He said I shouldn't waste any more time there and advised that I leave, too, and I did.

---Kelly Marshall, former WCG member; author of The Earl Williams Factor, Why is it Difficult For Exiters to Question Herbert Armstrong? and many other articles)
+--Kelly Marshall (former WCG member; author of The Earl Williams Factor, Why is it Difficult For Exiters to Question Herbert Armstrong? and many other articles)